aphoenix/homelib/README.md

 API that the app could use to interact with django, and ZXing to handle the actual scanning and interpreting of the barcodes.
 Proof of concept scanner is easy to set up.

+I think this is where success would happen.
+A lot of people have smart phones and being able to do a signout in 10 seconds without using a computer is a good goal to work towards.